-5 Foul Play 24

-5.1 FOUL PLAY

-5.1.1 Unsporting or provocative behaviour

-5.1.2 Unnecessary hard or violent play

-5.1.3 Excess of players in the water

-5.1.4 Incorrect entering and exiting of the water

-5.1.5 Incorrect use of players

-5.1.6 Removal of an opponent away from the goal

-5.1.7 Not to return to starting position after a goal is scored

-5.1.8 Illegal use of the goal (and poolside) .26

-5.1.9 To attack an opponent's equipment .27

-5.1.10 Strangulation .27

-5.1.11 Incorrect ball handling .28

-5.1.12 Incorrect general behaviour .28

-5.1.13 Holding

-5.1.14 Free throw interference

-5.1.15 Hiding the ball at start

-5.1.16 To lead the ball outside of the playing area

-5.1.17 To hold onto any "fixed points" in the pool during play

-5.1.18 Deliberately delaying the play

-5.1.19 Rule infringement to prevent a goal .30

-6 Penalties 31

-6.1 WARNINGS

-6.1.1 Reason for warning

-6.1.2 Time for warning

-6.1.3 Warning notification

-6.1.4 A player repeating the behaviour

-6.1.5 The team repeating the behaviour - Team warning

-6.2 Free Throw

-6.2.1 Reason for free throws

-6.2.1 6.2.2 Free throw notification

-6.2.2 6.2.3 The offending team's handling of the ball

-6.2.3 6.2.4 Position for the free throw

-6.2.4 6.2.5 Execution of free throws

-6.2.6 Signal for start of free throw

-6.2.7 Incorrect free throw

-6.3 TIME PENALTY

-6.3.1

-6.3.1 6.3.2 Time-penalty

-6.3.3 Reason for time-penalty The offending team's handling of the ball

-6.3.4

-6.3.4 6.3.5 The player causing the time-penalty Signals at the end of a time-penalty

-6.3.6 Time-penalties cleared before full time is served.

-6.3.7 Time-penalties during penalty-throw shoot-outs

-6.4 PENALTY THROW

-6.4.1 Reason for penalty throws

-6.4.2 The offending team's handling of the ball

-6.4.3 6.4.4 Time for penalty-throws
+Foul Play 24

+FOUL PLAY

+Unsporting or provocative behaviour

+Unnecessary hard or violent play

+Excess of players in the water

+Incorrect entering and exiting of the water 25

+Incorrect use of players 25

+Removal of an opponent away from the goal

+Not to return to starting position after a goal is scored

+Illegal use of the goal (and poolside)

+To attack an opponent's equipment

+Strangulation

+Incorrect ball handling

+Incorrect general behaviour

+Holding

+Free throw interference Hiding the ball at start

+To lead the ball outside of the playing area

+To hold onto any "fixed points" in the pool during play

+Deliberately delaying the play

+Rule infringement to prevent a goal

+Penalties

+WARNINGS

+Reason for warning

+Time for warning

+Warning notification

+A player repeating the behaviour

+The team repeating the behaviour - Team warning

+Free Throw.

+Reason for free throws

+Free throw notification

+The offending team's handling of the ball

+Position for the free throw

+Execution of free throws

+Signal for start of free throw

+Time Penalty

+Time-penalty

+Reason for time-penalty

+The player causing the time-penalty

+Signals at the end of a time-penalty

+Time-penalties cleared before full time is served

+Time-penalties during penalty-throw shoot-outs

+PENALTY THROW

+Reason for penalty throws

+The offending team's handling of the ball

+Time for penalty-throws

 Execution of penalty throws

-6.4.5 The penalty throw is finished
+The penalty throw is finished

-6.4.6 Incorrect behaviour by the defender
+Incorrect behaviour by the defender

-6.4.7 Incorrect behaviour by the attacker
+Incorrect behaviour by the attacker

-6.4.8 Penalty-throw shoot-out
+Penalty-throw shoot-out

-6.5 ADVANTAGE RULE AND DELAYED CALL
+ADVANTAGE RULE AND DELAYED CALL

-6.5.1 Advantage rule
+Advantage rule

-6.5.2 Delayed call .36
+Delayed call.

-6.6 EXPULSION OF A PLAYER (SEE APPENDIX 5, PLAYER INCIDENT REPORT) 6.6.1 A referee can expel a player in case of unsporting or violent behaviour 6.6.2 A referee can expel a player in the case of the player repeatedly breaking the rules 6.6.3 A player may be expelled for incidents occurring at any time during the tournament 37 6.6.4 Expelled player 7 Organisation 7.1 RESPONSIBILITY FOR PLAYING AREA 7.2 RESPONSIBILITY FOR RULE CHANGES IN A GIVEN CHAMPIONSHIP 39 7.3 RESPONSIBILITY FOR PERSONNEL 39 7.4 RESPONSIBILITY FOR BALLS 39 7.5 RESPONSIBILITY FOR EQUIPMENT FOR REFEREES 39 7.6 THE PLAYERS PLAY AT THEIR OWN RISK 39

-Appendix 1 - Playing Area

-Appendix 2 - Goal

-Appendix 3 - Filling and Handling Instructions for UW-Rugby Balls

-Appendix 4 - Hand Signals of the Referees

-Appendix 5 - Player Incident Report, Under Water Rugby

-Appendix 6 - 3 or more teams with the same number of points
+6.6 EXPULSION OF A PLAYER (SEE APPENDIX 5, PLAYER INCIDENT REPORT) 37 6.6.1 A referee can expel a player in case of unsporting or violent behaviour 37 6.6.2 A referee can expel a player in the case of the player repeatedly breaking the rules 37 6.6.3 A player may be expelled for incidents occurring at any time during the tournament 37 6.6.4 Expelled player 37 7 Organisation 39 7.1 RESPONSIBILITY FOR PLAYING AREA 7.2 RESPONSIBILITY FOR RULE CHANGES IN A GIVEN CHAMPIONSHIP 39 7.3 RESPONSIBILITY FOR PERSONNEL 39 7.4 RESPONSIBILITY FOR BALLS 39 7.5 RESPONSIBILITY FOR EQUIPMENT FOR REFEREES 39 7.6 THE PLAYERS PLAY AT THEIR OWN RISK 39 Appendix 1 - Playing Area Appendix 2 - Goal Appendix 3 - Filling and Handling Instructions for UW-Rugby Balls Appendix 4 - Hand Signals of the Referees Appendix 5 - Player Incident Report, Under Water Rugby Appendix 6 - 3 or more teams with the same number of points